 Significant Others Are Not Roommates

-When one person in a relationship earns far more than the other, splitting expenses down the middle can leave the lower-income partner financially strained — not to mention, resentful.
+Sharing expenses in a relationship is an important topic, especially when one person earns more than the other.
+In this instance, splitting expenses down the middle can leave the lower-income partner financially strained — and resentful.

 Don’t Let Money Problems Become Relationship Problems